flop-code/stackvar/README.md

 ## About:
 Stackvar is strongly typed interpreted programming language, developed in Python.

-###### P.S.
-But also compiler is planned to be implemented.
-Also, it is stack-oriented, functional language with variables!
+Also, it is stack-based, functional language with variables!

-## Some information about project and targets
+## Some information about project
 I've created this project just for fun, so it's not very useful.

-My main goal is simple:
-I am trying to improve this lang, to make it more useful.

 Of course, it can look difficult, but it's not that hard, if you got the idea.